rcaloras/bashhub-client/README.md

 <img src="https://bashhub.com/assets/images/bashhub-logo.png" alt="Bashhub Logo">
 ==========
 Bashhub saves every terminal command entered across all sessions and systems and provides powerful querying across all commands.

+###Bashhub provides
+- Super powerful command search by using contextual information about how commands are executed.
+  - e.g. the directory, session, system, exit status, etc.
+- Support across systems.
+Access your terminal history from anywhere!
+- Unlimited detailed terminal history stored in the cloud.
+- A sweet command line interface to access all of it.

 ##Quick Install
 ```bash
 curl -OL bashhub.com/setup && bash setup